Volunteer in Bali

 Can I buy SIM card in Bali?

 Yes, you can purchase a local SIM Card in Bali.
-Again, check with your current provider before travel to ensure your phone will function with the foreign SIM card.
+Again, check with your current provider before traveling to ensure your phone will function with the foreign SIM card.

 How can international volunteers in Bali get/purchase internet services?